flybywiresim/aircraft/docs/a320-simvars.md

         - 15XE1: Contactor between AC ESS BUS and TR ESS + EMER GEN
         - 15XE2: Contactor between the static inverter and AC ESS BUS
         - 10KA_AND_5KA: The two contactors leading to the APU start motor
+        - 14PU: Contactor from AC BUS 2 to TR2 and AC GND/FLT SVC BUS.
+        - 12XN: Contactor from EXT PWR to TR2 and AC GND/FLT SVC BUS.
+        - 3PX: Contactor from TR2 to DC GND/FLT SVC BUS.
+        - 8PN: Contactor from DC BUS 2 to DC GND/FLT SVC BUS.

 - A32NX_ELEC_CONTACTOR_{name}_SHOW_ARROW_WHEN_CLOSED
     - Bool